cslarsen/arv/README.rst

 ====================

 It's very important to tell you that I, the author of arv, am merely a *hobbyist*!
-I'm a professional software developer, not a geneticist, medical doctor or anything like that.
+I *am* a professional software developer, but *not* a geneticist, biologist, medical doctor or anything like that.

 Because of that, this software may not only look weird to people in the field, it may also contain serious errors.
-If you find any problem whatsoever, please submit a GitHub issue!
+If you find any problem whatsoever, please submit a GitHub issue.

-This a slightly modified version of what I wrote for the original software called "dna-traits", and the same goes this software:
+This a slightly modified version of what I wrote for the original software called "dna-traits", and the same goes for this software:

 In addition to the GPL v3 license terms, and given that this code deals with health-related issues, I want to stress that the provided code most likely